cabeard21/ddo_buffs/workspace/workspace/LAST_MODIFICATION_README.md

-The first task is to modify the logging to save the log files in the same directory as the file doing the logging.
-This can be achieved by modifying the `BuffDetector` class in the `buff_detector.py` file.
-We will use the `os` module to get the current directory and save the log file there.

-The second task is to draw a red box around the area of interest and a green box around any matches found.
-This can be achieved by modifying the `detect` method in the `BuffDetector` class.
-We will use the `cv2.rectangle` function to draw the boxes.
+The request is to change the screenshot to be saved in color instead of grayscale.
+This will make it easier to see the red and green boxes.
+However, the screenshot that is being searched for the template must remain grayscale.

+The code that needs to be modified is in the `buff_detector.py` file, specifically in the `detect` and `capture_screen` methods.

+In the `capture_screen` method, the screenshot is captured and converted to grayscale.
+We need to modify this method to return both the grayscale and color versions of the screenshot.

+In the `detect` method, the grayscale screenshot is used for template matching and the color screenshot is used for drawing boxes and saving the screenshot.

-Here are the modified files:
+Here is the modified code:

 buff_detector.py